 If you are playing online blackjack, just click the button which says DOUBLE DOWN and your bet will be automatically placed.

-Double Down Strategy
+Doubling Down Blackjack Strategy

 The long-held belief among casual blackjack players is that you always double down a total of 11.
 Why is this?
 There is a good chance you will receive a 10 for a total of 21.
 Many professionals as well as beginners always double down an 11, but is this always the right play?